This post outlines the broad framework of your journey towards CAT. We have broken it into a few steps based on the timeline.

 It may be because of a lack of revision.
 Revise the concepts again, solve a few questions of that question type, and beware the next time. - Are you missing sitters in the exam? if yes,

-Advice: Your Question selection is not right, you need to work on it.
-Write down your strength & development areas and make it a habit of starting your exam with your strong areas. - Is there a remarkable difference between the time spent by you and the average time spent by other students? if yes,
+Advice: Your question selection is not right; you need to work on it.
+Write down your strengths & development areas and make it a habit of starting your exam with your strong areas. - Is there a remarkable difference between the time spent by you and the average time spent by other students? if yes,

-Advice: It is not only about solving questions correctly, but its also about the time taken, search for the best way to solve that particular question in the relative time and practice more to increase your speed. - Is Verbal Ability Section not a cup of your tea?
+Advice: It is not only about solving questions correctly, but it is also about the time taken.
+Search for the best way to solve that particular question in the relative time, and practice more to increase your speed. - Is the Verbal Ability Section not a cup of your tea?

 Now, check the deviation from the actual score.
 AWESTRUCK?
 Now start reducing this gap with each mock through proper analysis.

-If you fall short of mocks, past year actual CAT exams papers (1990-2008) can be a good source for practice.
+If you fall short of mocks, past year actual CAT exam papers (1990-2008) can be a good source for practice.

 Website for Elites Grid: www.elitesgrid.com